 Biodiversity Finance Initiative (BIOFIN II)

 The financing of biodiversity conservation is a key issue in the implementation of the CBD.
 Most countries lack reliable information on the actual costs that are needed to effectively implement their biodiversity strategies, nor do they know where the necessary funds can be sourced and how they can be used to implement their strategies.
-The BIOFIN initiative, meanwhile active in over 35 countries, is a global partnership that supported its partner countries by addressing these knowledge gaps.
+The BIOFIN initiative, meanwhile active in 37 countries, is a global partnership that supports its partner countries by addressing these knowledge gaps.
 Financing solutions are being developed and implemented in a second step.
+BIOFIN Phase II, which is financed through the IKI Corona Response Package, focuses on four signature solutions: Support countries to deal with the impacts of COVID-19, results based and effective budgeting for biodiversity, reducing harmful subsidies and expenditures and greening the financial sector.

 State of implementation/results